Oxfam’s Sustainable Shopping Guide

 Less than 1% of textiles and clothes are genuinely recycled into new textiles and clothes.

-Be a Secondhand Samaritan.
+Be a second hand hero.
 Instead of fighting your way through the sales this year, why not visit your local charity shop?
 Better-than-sale prices all year round!
-Not only will you be saving yourself some money and giving someone’s unwanted item a new life – you’ll be helping a good cause.
+Not only will you save yourself some money and give someone’s unwanted item a new life – you’ll be helping a good cause.
 It’s a win-win-win!

-Instead of buying multiple cheaper variations of the same item (which we’re all guilty of doing), try to invest in pieces that have higher quality and that last longer.
+Instead of buying multiple cheaper variations of the same item (which we’re all guilty of doing), try to invest in pieces that are higher quality and last longer.
 Even if it’s just for your wardrobe’s basics.

-Good news is higher quality items don’t have to be expensive!
-There are endless treasures you can find shopping second-hand including designer pieces.
+The good news is, higher-quality items don’t have to be expensive!
+There are endless treasures you can find shopping second hand, including designer pieces.

 You can also keep a lookout for seasonal sales and get the perfect piece you’ve been wanting.

-Create your style with unique pieces that will stand the test of time.
+Create your individual style with unique pieces that will stand the test of time.

 3. Shop for sustainable books and toys